 - Low-cost transaction rates

-Without support from the payments industry, SMEs were being offered products and services they didn’t need and very few functionalities serving their requirements.
+Without support from the payments industry, SMEs were being offered products and services they didn’t need and very few features that met their needs.

 Today, things are changing.
-With the launch of PSD2 and Open Banking in early 2018, the UK’s payments landscape has been disrupted like never before.
-These directives have allowed for the development of new technologies and numerous business opportunities, giving SMEs access to the same financial data and infrastructure that was previously only available to larger businesses.
+With the launch of PSD2 and Open Banking in early 2018, the UK’s payments landscape has been disrupted more than ever.
+These directives have enabled the development of new technologies and numerous business opportunities, giving SMEs access to the same financial data and infrastructure that were previously available only to larger businesses.

 Why are banks starting to listen?

-Since the global economic recession in 2009, SMEs have started to play an essential role in promoting change and modernisation in the financial industry.
+Since the global economic recession of 2009, SMEs have played an essential role in driving change and modernisation in the financial industry.
 As a result, most fintech and payment enterprises now fall within the SME sector.

 And now, SMEs and fintech companies are well on their way to becoming pioneers of digitalisation, elaborating and providing an array of personalised solutions.

 A great example of a payment solution provider is SimplyPayMe.
-The award-winning global payments company’s mobile application provides everything a sole trader or small business requires to operate their enterprise daily successfully.
+The award-winning global payments company’s mobile application provides everything a sole trader or small business needs to operate their enterprise successfully every day.

-It is no wonder that fintech startups are gaining popularity as they focus on specialised areas and provide innovative solutions to common problems in the industry.
+It is no wonder that fintech startups are gaining popularity, as they focus on specialised areas and provide innovative solutions to common industry problems.

 Is the payments industry doing enough for SMEs now?

-Change in the financial service industry is indisputably taking place.
+Change in the financial services industry is indisputably underway.
 Yet, for some, it is not happening fast enough.
 This is because the banking industry is tightly regulated, making the transition more challenging.

-Regardless, change is well on its way, and progress is more noticeable with fintech companies providing SME alternative solutions.
+Regardless, change is well underway, and progress is more noticeable as fintech companies provide SME alternative solutions.
 Traditional banks may catch up to this growing demand.
-Still, in the meantime, it is promising to know that SMEs are finally being seen and catered for.
+Still, it is promising to know that SMEs are finally being seen and catered to.

 In summary, it is fair to state that the payments industry has long neglected SMEs and sole traders.
 But things are starting to change as banks and other financial institutions are finally beginning to understand the needs of this vital target group.
 With more personalised products and services on the way, the future holds more payment-related opportunities for SMEs.